CypherousSkies/Ravoz/Rāvòtipábàbpi'ádi/Core Vocab/ā-Collections.md

 r | bystander | animate observer | person observer | enigmatic observer | that which is perceived | that which can be perceived l | ř |

-~~## A note on Causation
-I'm choosing to make `řā` not apply to causing states (`í` words among others) but only nouns (as in to create), events, and situations.
-Specifically this is to make it difficult to speak of doing violence (specifically, causing harm), while preserving the ability to talk about the results of it (you can still say A is hurt and why, but without the baggage of an appearance of objectivity that causation implies).~~

-~~### Talking about harm
-To work around this, I would personally use a `lā` construction, which for gets around a causal relationship and instead focuses on the results of a situation.
-For example, suppose A is in a situation S (like "A and B were angry with each-other") where A got hurt, then it would make sense to say:~~

-~~S `vò rìpi lā bav` A `fí`
-(loosely: "According to me, A was forcibly hurt by being in the situation S")~~

-~~The result of this structure (which is fairly clunky in english), is that responsibility and intent are not brought into the situation, while still getting across the important part, namely that A was hurt.~~